 Don't worry about whether or not you get a bad review ... because you will.
 You can't please everyone.
 Every business gets bad a testimonial sometimes.
 How much damage they do depends on how you respond.

-If you get a bad review, here’s how you can respond to negative reviews:
+If you get a bad review, here’s

-ALWAYS answer it publically, responding directly to the post, on the platform.
+answer it publically, responding directly to the post, on the platform.
 Your silence leaves a vacuum, which copycats might fill with even more negative feedback.

 Answer promptly.
 This shows you to be an engaged business owner who values customer satisfaction.